-Taking VMware vSphere snapshots can produce a serious burden on virtual machine performance, and it can take considerable effort by administrators to overcome this technical challenge and meet the required SLAs.
+Taking VMware vSphere snapshots can significantly slow virtual machine (VM) performance and require considerable effort to meet SLAs.

-Veeam dramatically improves this process, providing built-in integration with your production storage, leveraging storage snapshot functionality to reduce the impact on the environment from vSphere snapshot removal during backup and replication.
+Veeam improves this process by providing built-in integration with your production storage and leveraging storage snapshot functionality to reduce the impact on the environment from vSphere snapshot removal during backup and replication.

 Don’t be stuck with once-a-day backups for I/O intensive workloads—make backups and replicas as often as every 15 minutes!

-Veeam combines best of both worlds with vSphere snapshots for application-consistent backups and storage snapshots for fast recovery point objectives.
+Veeam combines the best of both worlds with vSphere snapshots for application-consistent backups and storage snapshots for fast RPOs.
 Now you can:

-Veeam Backup & Replication works in conjunction with leading storage providers and VMware to create backups and replicas from storage snapshots in the following way.
+Veeam Backup & Replication works with storage providers and VMware to create backups and replicas from storage snapshots.
 The backup/replica job: